ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ## What is ether? {#what-is-ether}

-The purpose of Ether, the cryptocurrency, is to allow for the existence of a market for computation.
+The purpose of ether, the cryptocurrency, is to allow for the existence of a market for computation.
 Such a market provides an economic incentive for participants to verify/execute transaction requests and to provide computational resources to the network.

 Any participant who broadcasts a transaction request must also offer some amount of ether to the network, as a bounty to be awarded to whoever eventually does the work of verifying the transaction, executing it, committing it to the blockchain, and broadcasting it to the network.